 The Real-Time Unit Commitment (RTUC) process uses SCUC and is run every fifteen (15) minutes to: (1) make commitment decisions for Fast Start and Short Start resources having Start-Up Times within the Time Horizon of the RTUC process, and (2) procure required additional Ancillary Services and calculate ASMP used for settling procured Ancillary Service capacity for the next fifteen-minute Real-Time Ancillary Service interval.
+In any fifteen minute RTUC interval that a Multi-Stage Generating Resource is in transition, the CAISO: (1) will not award any incremental Ancillary Services; (2) will disqualify any Day-Ahead Ancillary Services Awards; (3) will disqualify Day-Ahead qualified Submissions to Self-Provide Ancillary Services Award, and (4) will disqualify Submissions to Self-Provide Ancillary Services in RTM.
+In addition, the RTUC will not transition Multi-Stage Generating Resources with transition times longer than the RTUC Time Horizon.
+A Transition Instruction is considered binding in a given RTUC run if the Transition Time of the resource is such that there would not be sufficient time for a subsequent RTUC run to transition the resource, otherwise the Transition Instruction is considered advisory.
+For Multi-Stage Generating Resources the RTUC will issue the binding Transition Instruction separately from the binding Start-Up or Shut Down instructions.
 The RTUC can also be run with the Contingency Flag activated, in which case the RTUC can commit Contingency Only Operating Reserves.
 If RTUC is run without the Contingency Flag activated, it cannot commit Contingency Only Operating Reserves.
 RTUC is run four times an hour, at the following times for the following Time Horizons: (1) at approximately 7.5 minutes prior to the next Trading Hour, in conjunction with the HASP run, for T-45 minutes to T+60 minutes; (2) at approximately 7.5 minutes into the current hour for T-30 minutes to T+60 minutes; (3) at approximately 22.5 minutes into the current hour for T-15 minutes to T+60 minutes; and (4) at approximately 37.5 minutes into the current hour for T to T+60 minutes where T is the beginning of the next Trade Hour.
 The HASP, described in Section 33, is a special RTUC run that is performed at approximately 7.5 minutes before each hour and has the additional responsibility of: (1) pre-dispatching Energy and awarding Ancillary Services for hourly dispatched System Resources for the Trading Hour that begins 67.5 minutes later, and (2) performing the necessary MPM-RRD for that Trading Hour.
+In the RTUC if a Multi-Stage Generating Resource configuration committed in the IFM or RUC that is later impacted by the resource’s derate or outages, the CAISO will re-optimize taking into consideration the impacts of the derate or outage on the available configurations.

-34.2.1 Commitment of Fast Start and Short Start Resources.
+34.2.1 Commitment of Fast Start and Short Start Resources